Exhibits & Collections

 Every other year, each Senator is asked to select an artist who he or she feels best represents his or her district.
 In the past, they have been selected through school programs, senior centers, art galleries, and county art programs and arts councils.
 The result is a joint effort between the participating Senators and their artists.

-Additionally the Capitol is home to two stunning murals.
-One, installed on the walls of the west wing basement rotunda, is a fascinating depiction of California's past and future as perceived by artist Arthur Mathews during the years 1914 and 1915.
+Additionally, the Capitol is home to two stunning murals.
+One, installed on the walls of the West Wing lower level rotunda, is a fascinating depiction of California's past and future as perceived by artist Arthur Mathews and painted during the years 1914 and 1915.
 Twelve panels portray the discovery of California, the Mission Period, Commodore Sloat entering Monterey Bay, the Gold Rush, other historic periods, and the artist's view of how California's future would appear.

-Finally in 1931 the Legislature authorized and formalized the tradition of commissioning portraits of California's governors.
-Portraits of 36 governors are displayed throughout the west wing.
+In 1931, the Legislature authorized and formalized the tradition of commissioning portraits of California's governors.
+Portraits of 38 governors are displayed throughout the West Wing.
 The styles vary, depending on the Governor and the artist chosen to produce the portrait.

 The Capitol Art Program is maintained by a curator.
 The curator conducts research, maintains files, develops exhibits, recommends conservation when needed, and transfers artwork when required.
 The curator also advises the Legislature on possible art purchases and donations.